 Crook County Schools

-Crook County School District has seven schools with a student enrollment of approximately 3,200 students: one high school (810 students); one alternative high school and other alternative programs (240 students); one middle school (621 students); three in-town elementary schools (319 students, 436 students, 377 students); and one rural elementary school (31 students).
-In addition, the District sponsors two charter schools: a K-8 community charter school with 186 students; and a K-12 online charter school with over 230 students.
+Crook County School District has seven schools with a student enrollment of approximately 2,900 students: Crook County High School (729 students); an alternative high school: Pioneer High School and other alternative programs (120 students); Crook County Middle School (621 students); two in-town elementary schools – Crooked River Elementary (571 students); and Barnes Butte Elementary (647 students); two rural elementary schools: Paulina Elementary (18 students); and Brothers Elementary (6 students.)
+In addition, the District sponsors a charter school: Powell Butte Community Charter School with 186 students.
 The District employs 108 full and part-time classroom teachers, 47 full and part-time licensed and administrative staff, and 165 full and part-time support and supervisory staff.

 Crook County is located in the geographic center of Oregon in an area of outstanding natural beauty, with a population of approximately 26,845.
 The county’s economy has traditionally been driven by agriculture, construction, forest products, livestock, manufacturing, recreation and tourism.
 In 2010 Facebook constructed their first company-owned 334,000 sq. ft. data center, and has recently finished their second 360,000 sq. ft. data center, with plans for a third 60,000 sq. ft. building.
 Apple has completed a 10,000 sq. ft. data center and has submitted a master plan to build a 500,000 sq. ft. space over time.
 The community has also seen growth in the bio-fuels and transportation industries.
 In 2012 the county celebrated its 130th anniversary.